-The excess policies written in 2020 and 2019 afford the following shared limits corresponding to the first through fifth excess layers respectively: \$2,000 per occurrence, \$8,000 aggregate with respect to medical professional liability; \$4,000 per occurrence, \$4,000 aggregate for WPAHS and \$4,000 per occurrence, \$4,000 aggregate all other insureds with respect to medical professional liability; \$5,000 per occurrence, \$10,000 aggregate with respect to medical professional liability and \$5,000 per occurrence, \$10,000 aggregate with respect to excess follow-form liability (which includes general liability, auto liability, employers' liability, helipad liability and non-owned aircraft liability and private police liability); \$5,000 per occurrence, \$5,000 aggregate with respect to medical professional liability and \$5,000 per occurrence, \$5,000 aggregate with respect to excess follow-form liability; \$10,000 per occurrence, \$10,000 aggregate with respect to medical professional liability and \$10,000 per occurrence, \$10,000 aggregate with respect to excess follow-form liability; \$25,000 each occurrence, \$25,000 aggregate with respect to excess health care liability.
-In 2020, the sixth excess was reduced to \$15,000 per occurrence, \$15,000 aggregate and a seventh excess was added with \$10,000 per occurrence, \$10,000 aggregate.
-The excess medical professional liability coverage is claims-made and the excess follow-form liability coverage is occurrence-based.
-The excess health care liability coverage afforded by the sixth and seventh layer is occurrence-reported.
-Defense costs with respect to the excess layers are outside the limits and are unlimited.
-In 2020 Palladium added an eighth excess layer of \$10,000 that is also occurrence based.
-This increased the overall malpractice coverage from \$52,000 to \$62,000 and general liability coverage from \$46,000 to \$56,000.
+The excess policies written afford the following shared limits corresponding to the first through eighth excess layers respectively:

+- First Excess: \$2,000 per occurrence, \$10,000 aggregate (the aggregate was increased from \$8,000 to \$10,000 in 2021) with respect to medical professional liability; - Second Excess: \$4,000 per occurrence, \$4,000 aggregate for WPAHS and \$4,000 per occurrence, \$4,000 aggregate all other insureds with respect to medical professional liability. - Third Excess: \$5,000 per occurrence, \$10,000 aggregate with respect to medical professional liability and \$5,000 per occurrence, \$10,000 aggregate with respect to excess follow-form liability (which includes general liability, auto liability, employers' liability, helipad liability and non-owned aircraft liability and private police liability); - Fourth Excess: \$5,000 per occurrence, \$5,000 aggregate with respect to medical professional liability and \$5,000 per occurrence, \$5,000 aggregate with respect to excess follow-form liability; - Fifth Excess: \$10,000 per occurrence, \$10,000 aggregate with respect to medical professional liability and \$10,000 per occurrence, \$10,000 aggregate with respect to excess follow-form liability; - Sixth Excess: \$15,000 each occurrence, \$15,000 aggregate with respect to excess health care liability.
+The excess medical professional liability coverage is claims-made and the excess followform liability coverage is occurrence-based; - Seventh Excess: \$10,000 per occurrence, \$10,000 aggregate.
+The coverage is occurrence-based. - Eighth Excess: \$10,000 per occurrence, \$10,000 aggregate.
+The coverage is occurrence-based.

-In 2018, Palladium ceded 100% of the underlying risk for the third through sixth excess layers to third-party, highly-rated reinsurers.
-In 2019, Palladium ceded 100% of the underlying risk for the third through seventh excess layers to third-party, highly-rated reinsurers.
-In 2020 Palladium added the eighth excess layer to the insurance ceded to third party, highly-rated insurers.
+Palladium ceded 100% of the underlying risk for the third through eighth excess layers to third-party, highly-rated reinsurers.
 Reinsurance contracts do not relieve Palladium from its obligations to participants.
 Additionally, failure of the reinsurers to honor their obligations could result in significant losses to Palladium.
 Accordingly, Palladium continually evaluates the reinsurers' financial condition.
 The financial condition of third-party reinsurers is assessed by review of the reinsurers' A.M.
 Best rating.
 Palladium records an allowance for credit losses when it's believed that it will be unable to collect amounts due.

 As discussed briefly above, additional coverage is also provided for the Health Network by the MCARE Fund created by Pennsylvania Act No. 113 of 2002.
 Most of the Health Network's entities providing services in Pennsylvania are required to participate in the MCARE Fund.
 The MCARE Fund, an agency fund of the Commonwealth of Pennsylvania, provides coverage in excess of the required primary layer.
-The MCARE Fund exposure was capped at \$500 per incident and \$1,500 in aggregate for 2020 and 2019.
-The Health Network's annual surcharge premium for participation in the MCARE Fund was approximately \$7,517 and

-\$7,236 for 2020 and 2019, respectively which are included in the amounts charged to malpractice expense.
+The MCARE Fund exposure was capped at \$500 per incident and \$1,500 in aggregate for 2021 and 2021, respectively.
+The Health Network's annual surcharge premium for participation in the MCARE Fund was approximately \$7,798 and \$7,517 for 2021 and 2020, respectively which are included in the amounts charged to malpractice expense.
 No provision has been made for any future MCARE Fund assessments in the accompanying consolidated financial statements as the Health Network's portion of the MCARE Fund's unfunded liability could not be reasonably estimated.

-15. Functional Expenses
+14. Functional Expenses